 Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
 Velocity generally decreases with the square of distance from the extraction point (in simple cases).
 Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
-The air velocity at the extraction fan, for example, should be a minimum of 1-2 m/s (200-400 f/min) for extraction of solvents generated in a tank 2 meters distant from the extraction point.
+The air velocity at the extraction fan, for example, should be a minimum of 1-2.5 m/s (200-500 f/min.) for extraction of gases discharged 2 meters distant from the extraction point.
 Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.